 Although it is an acknowledged fact that dogs are way more expressive than other pets, however, they still belong to kingdom Animalia, and they are not blessed to adequately express their feelings in words like we Homo sapiens do.

-For the dogs like many other canines and felines, it is their body language that breaks the barrier and help as a medium of communication between the two species.
+For dogs like many other canines and felines, it is their body language that breaks the barrier and helps as a medium of communication between the two species.

 Look, we have to understand somewhat what message they are trying to convey through their body gestures and vocals.
-However, often time we all fail entirely to comprehend the hidden meaning and assume something while they are trying to convey the complete opposite.
+However, often time, we all fail to comprehend the hidden meaning and assume something while they are trying to convey the complete opposite.

 Do not you think it is the comprehension and understanding that could bind us with our pets more intimately and powerfully?

-In this piece of writing, we a converging our focus on the one part, our best friend and a domestic pet in the whole long list of pets.
+In this piece of writing, we’ll converge our focus on the one part, our best friend, and a domestic pet in the whole long list of pets.
 Yes, I am talking about your pup.
-So let’s all gain the valuable knowledge about the dog body language and try to understand what the various body gestures mean.
+So let’s all gain valuable knowledge about the dog body language and try to understand what the various body gestures mean.

-Moreover, at the end of this article, I bet you will have some bizarre facts about the dogs’ behavior and the messages they convey using their body language.
+Moreover, at the end of this article, I bet you will have some bizarre facts about the dogs’ behavior and the messages they convey using their bodies.
 Moreover, all you have to do is to keep on reading this piece.

-The canines use complex signal and gesture to reflect their thoughts and desires.
-The signs are consciously or unconsciously delivered the intentions and also ensure the safety of the pet.
+The canines use complex signals and gestures to reflect their thoughts and desires.
+The signs are consciously or unconsciously delivered the intentions and also ensured the safety of the pet.

 OH NO!
 He is Fearing: